boazsegev/plezi-website/docs/guides/websockets.html.md

 * We only `emit` events AFTER the connection was established (otherwise the `emit` will fail and return a `false` value).

-* We use the `on&lt;event name&gt;` callback for the javascript auto-dispatcher.
-This uses Javascript conventions while the Ruby controller code is geared towards performance and Ruby conventions.
+* We use the `&lt;event name&gt;` callback for the javascript auto-dispatcher.
+This allows us to use the same code conventions for both our server and our client.

 * We use the `unknown` callback (without the `on` perfix) to handle unknown JSON messages.

-     The `on` is missing to allow both for writing an `unknown` event (which will invoke the `onunknown` javascript callback) and since the JSON message isn't an event - it's an unrecognized JSON message.

 The example client code: